Trimutex/weld/guides/type.md

 ## Throw away Windows, I only want Linux
 This type deletes Windows entirely, giving all the space to Linux.

 >**Warning: this erases all the data, even the important stuff!**
 > Consider starting with a dual boot and then moving the data if you want this.
-> You can always reclaim this space later with this method
+> You can always reclaim this space later with this method.